 Findings

-In order to answer the second research question, a quantitative analysis was conducted.
-Results revealed that EFL college Arab students generally rated ability, Job security, and Time for family as highest in their reasons for choosing teaching, followed closely by Shape future of children/ adolescents and Make social contribution.
-Of all twelve factors, EFL college Arab students ranked fallback career and Job transferability as the least influential in choosing teaching.
-Table 2 presents descriptive statistics of the FIT-Choice subscale
+In order to answer our second research question, which was to identify the more dominant factors, a quantitative analysis was conducted.
+Results revealed that Arab EFL college students generally rated ability, job security, and time for family as highest in their reasons for choosing teaching, followed closely by shape future of children/ adolescents and make a social contribution.
+Of all 12 factors, EFL college Arab students rated fallback career and job transferability as the least influential in their decision to choose teaching.
+Table 2 presents descriptive statistics for the FIT-Choice subscales.

 Table 2

-Descriptive Statistics of the FIT-Choice subscale
+Descriptive Statistics for the FIT-Choice Subscales